-MUS 6516 - History of Music Education in the United States
+MUS 6516 - History and Philosophy of Music Education

 Credits, 3 sem. hrs.
 A study of the rationale/justification for music education in the United States centering on major music education leaders, trends, events, and concerns from 1620 to the present.